US Journalist Arrested in Indonesia Over Alleged Visa Violation

 This week, Jacobson was formally arrested and told he faced up to five years in prison for visiting Indonesia with the wrong visa, it added.

-He had traveled to the country on a business visa, according to Mongabay.
+He had travelled to the country on a business visa, according to Mongabay.

 "We are supporting Philip in this ongoing case and making every effort to comply with Indonesia's immigration authorities," said Mongabay chief Rhett A. Butler.